Oklahoma's infrastructure needs include roads, bridges, broadband, according to White House report

 Among areas outlined in the breakdown:

-• From 2010 to 2020, Oklahoma has experienced 46 extreme weather events, costing the state up to $20 billion in damages.
+From 2010 to 2020, Oklahoma has experienced 46 extreme weather events, costing the state up to $20 billion.

-• In Oklahoma, there is an estimated $624 million gap in what schools need to do maintenance and make improvements, and 55% of residents live in a childcare desert.
+In Oklahoma, there is an estimated $624 million gap in what schools need to do for maintenance and make improvements, and 55% of residents live in a childcare desert.

 The state-by-state breakdown, which did not identify specific projects, was released by the White House on Monday.
 Unlike most states, Oklahoma did not receive a letter grade for its infrastructure.